-If we were talking about this subject few years ago, I would be absolutely sure to say that corded tool has longer lifespan.
+If we were talking about this subject few years ago, I would be absolutely sure to say that corded tool has a longer lifespan.
 But now?

-Corded- traditionally have long lifespan.
+Corded- traditionally have a long lifespan.
 It might happen that you will have to change cord or some little repairs.

-Multiple uses for battery
+Multiple uses for a battery

-Just be sure to purchase fast charger and the best batteries that you can find on the market.
+Just be sure to purchase a fast charger and the best batteries that you can find on the market.

 Before You Buy a Circular Saw

 The circular saw is in top 5 must-have tools in your workshop.